MPoL-dev/MPoL/_sources/developer-documentation.md

 Tutorials should be self-contained.
 If the tutorial requires a dataset, the dataset should be publicly available and downloaded at the beginning of the script.
 If the dataset requires significant preprocessing (e.g., some multi-configuration ALMA datasets), those preprocessing steps should be in the tutorial.
 If the steps are tedious, one solution is to upload a preprocessed dataset to Zenodo and have the tutorial download the data product from there (the preprocessing scripts/steps should still be documented in the Zenodo repo and/or as part of the [mpoldatasets repository](https://github.com/MPoL-dev/mpoldatasets)).
 The guiding principle is that other developers should be able to successfully build the tutorial from start to finish without relying on any locally provided resources or datasets.

 If you're thinking about contributing a tutorial and would like guidance on form or scope, please raise an [issue](https://github.com/MPoL-dev/MPoL/issues) or [discussion](https://github.com/MPoL-dev/MPoL/discussions) on the github repository.

+(releasing-new-version-label)=
+## Releasing a new version of MPoL

+To release a new version of MPoL, follow these steps in order:

+1. Ensure all tests are passing on your PR
+    * If tests are passing locally and failing in the GitHub Actions workflows, compare the code dependencies in `setup.py` with your local versions
+2. Ensure the docs build locally without errors or warnings
+3. Update the code version in `__init__`
+4. Update the version history in `changelog.md`
+5. Update the contributors in `CONTRIBUTORS.md`
+6. Update the copyright year and citation in `README.md`
+    * In the citation, update all fields except 'Zenodo', 'doi', and 'url' (the current DOI will cite all versions and the URL will direct to the most recent version)
+7. Merge your PR into `main`
+    * Ensure all tests triggered by the merge pass
+8. Publish a pre-release
+    * Ensure the `pre-release.yml` workflow passes
+9. Publish a (true) release, which will be automatically uploaded to PyPI and archived on Zenodo
+    * Verify this by ensuring the `package.yml` workflow passes